Torsors over the Rational Double Points in Characteristic $\mathbf{p}$: Local torsors and how to detect them

 If $G$ is \'etale over $k$, then $\Hfl{1}(X,G)$ is trivial, see Section \ref{subsec: etale} below, but if $G$ is not \'etale, then this is not necessarily the case, which motivates the following definition.

-\begin{Definition} Let $G$ be a finite group scheme over $k$. \begin{enumerate} \item A \emph{local $G$-torsor} over $X$ is a $G$-torsor over $U$.
-In particular, elements of $\Hfl{1}(U,G)$ are isomorphism classes of $G$-torsors over $U$. \item If $G$ is abelian or if $\Hfl{1}(X,G)$ is trivial, then two local $G$-torsors are called \emph{equivalent} if their classes in $\Hfl{1}(U,G)$ differ by an element of $\Hfl{1}(X,G)$.
+\begin{Definition} Let $x\in X=\Spec R$ be a singularity in the sense of Definition \ref{def: singularity}.
+Let $G$ be a finite group scheme over $k$. \begin{enumerate} \item A \emph{local $G$-torsor} over $X$ is a $G$-torsor over $U$.
+In particular, elements of $\Hfl{1}(U,G)$ are isomorphism classes of local $G$-torsors over $X$. \item If $G$ is abelian or if $\Hfl{1}(X,G)$ is trivial, then two local $G$-torsors are called \emph{equivalent} if their classes in $\Hfl{1}(U,G)$ differ by an element of $\Hfl{1}(X,G)$.
 In this case, we write $\overline{\Hfl{1}(U,G)}$ for the set of equivalence classes of local $G$-torsors over $X$. \end{enumerate} \end{Definition}

 \begin{Remark} If $G$ is abelian, then the set $\overline{\Hfl{1}(U,G)}$ coincides with $\Coker(\imath^*)$ in the category of abelian groups.

 If $G$ is non-abelian and $\Hfl{1}(X,G)$ is non-trivial, then we cannot even talk about the ``difference'' between two classes in $\Hfl{1}(U,G)$, hence we cannot talk about $\overline{\Hfl{1}(U,G)}$.
 Also, note that $\Coker(\imath^*)$ in the category of pointed sets is not a suitable replacement for $\overline{\Hfl{1}(U,G)}$. \end{Remark}